Aranna-0572/Proof-of-Love/english/chap2.md

 - Concreteness: requiring proximity and practical enactment, not just sentiment.

-Institutional love refers to love embedded within institutional practices—for example, systematic patient care in hospitals.
-Unlike individual caregiving, it functions through organizational structures.
+The concept of “Institutional Love” refers to love being embedded within institutional policies and practices, providing care in a systematic way (for example, hospital staff systematically understanding and meeting patients’ needs, rather than relying solely on individual acts of care).⁶ This differs from individual caregiving, as it fulfills patients’ needs through institutionalized understanding.⁶

-If love is a social construction, its forms are shaped by society; if love is also a social force, then society bears responsibility for cultivating “good” forms of love.
-Social and institutional love demonstrate that love is not merely private but a public good, essential for collective well-being and species survival.
-Conversely, an “unhealthy society” may constrain love’s expression, reducing it to selfish or destructive forms—often, in effect, forms of hate.
-Thus, fostering love as “civilized behavior” requires not only individual effort but also social intervention and supportive institutions—especially in a civilization poised for transformation alongside AI breakthroughs.
+If love is a social construct, then its forms and expectations are inevitably shaped by society.
+At the same time, if love is also a powerful social force, then society itself bears responsibility for cultivating “good” forms of love.
+The notions of Social Love and Institutional Love suggest that love is not merely a private matter but a public good, essential to collective well-being and the survival of the species.⁴ This implies that social structures and cultural norms play a decisive role in either fostering or obstructing beneficial expressions of love.
+An “unhealthy society”² may restrict the possibilities of love’s expression, causing it to manifest more often in selfish, non-loving forms (which, in practice, are often forms of hatred).

+Therefore, cultivating “good ways of acting” through love requires not only individual effort but also societal-level interventions and the establishment of supportive institutions.
+This is all the more true for human civilization as it undergoes transformation alongside the breakthroughs brought about by AI.

 ## 2.2 Biological and Neurochemical Foundations of Love